makersall/toolkit/pages/70-civic/10-why.md

 ---
 layout: content
 title: Why Training In Civic Engagement?
-# image: ducks-cup-577341-pxh.jpg
-# image: toy-dinosaurs-1451431-pxh.jpg
 image: toy-cars-886135-pxh.jpg
 ---

 Neil Gershenfeld, director of MIT's Center for Bits and Atoms, oversees a wildly ambitious 50 year research project in digital fabrication whose ultimate goal is to create the equivalent of Star Trek's replicator.
-A few years ago, he had a [surprising revelation](https://www.edge.org/conversation/neil_gershenfeld-digital-reality):  they'd figured out the technological roadmap to build replicators, and although it would take several decades to work their way down that road, it wasn't as technically daunting as he'd expected.
+A few years ago, he had a [surprising revelation](https://www.edge.org/conversation/neil_gershenfeld-digital-reality):  they'd figured out the technological roadmap to build replicators, and although it would take several decades to work their way down that road, the technical issues weren't the biggest hurdle.

-> Now, the biggest surprise for me in this is I thought the research was hard....
-Lots of work to come, but we know what to do....
-That's humming along nicely.
-It's that we're finding we have to build a completely new kind of social order, and that social entrepreneurship—figuring out how you live, learn, work, play—is hard.
+> We're finding we have to build a completely new kind of social order, and that social entrepreneurship—figuring out how you live, learn, work, play—is hard.

 As result, in 2017 he and his brothers Alan and Joel decided to write a book to kickstart a public debate about the impact of digital fabrication on society.
 [They wanted](http://designingreality.org) to make sure we didn't make the same mistake we'd made with the Internet and personal computing.